refinedev/refine/documentation/docs/api-references/hooks/refine/useTitle.md

 ## Usage

 Normally refine provides a default title.
-If we want to build a custom title instead of default one that comes with refine, we need to overwrite it like this:
+If we want to build a custom title instead of default one that comes with **refine**, we need to overwrite it like this:

 ```tsx title="src/App.tsx"
 import { Refine } from "@pankod/refine";